 In recent years, some striking portrayals of famous historical figures, from Dante Alighieri to Queen Nefertiti, have been presented as 3D facial reconstructions.
 But perhaps even more interesting is the facial reconstruction of a Scottish woman, accused of witchcraft some 313 years ago.

 Shortly after the confession, Lilias passed away while still imprisoned, and so locals couldn’t “properly” burn her, as was the fate of most alleged witches for their wrongdoings.
-One theory suggests that she may have even taken her life, to avoid being burned alive.
+One theory suggests that she may have even taken her life, to avoid that fiery fate.

 Fast-forward three centuries: the face of Lilias Adie underwent digital reconstruction, and the final version was presented on BBC Radio Scotland’s Time Travel program, for a special edition airing on Halloween day, 2017.